torredo786/Juspay-pixel-perfect-React-dashboard/pixel-perfect/README.md

+Here’s the improved version:

-# Juspay Pixel Perfect React Dashboard
+# ⚡ Juspay Pixel Perfect React Dashboard

 A modern, pixel-perfect, and responsive dashboard built with **React**, **Vite**, **Ant Design**, **Material-UI**, and **Recharts**.
 This project demonstrates a professional dashboard UI with theming, charts, tables, and modular components.